hartwigmedical/hmftools/sage/README.md

 INDELS are located using the `I` and `D` flag in the CIGAR.
 SNVs and MNVs are located by comparing the bases in every aligned region (flags `M`, `X` or `=`) with the provided reference genome.
-MNVs can be of up to 3 bases but with no more than one matching base between un-matching bases, ie, MNVs with CIGARs `1X1M1X` and `3X` are both considered valid MNVs of length 3.
+MNVs can be of up to 3 bases, with 2 SNVs split by 1 reference base also treated as a 3 base MNV.  ie, MNVs with CIGARs `1X1M1X` and `3X` are both considered valid MNVs of length 3.

 SAGE tallies the raw ref/alt support and base quality and selects a single read context of each variant.
 As each variant can potentially have multiple read contexts due to sequencing errors or sub-clonal populations, SAGE selects the most frequently found one as the candidate read context.